google/gov-meetings-made-searchable/app-engine-front-end/README.md

 ### Introduction

-This is a Google App Engine app that facilitates interaction with the Google Cloud SQL database, and provides common utilities for back end services.
+This is a Google App Engine app that provides a front end to the project.
+It uses the Material Design for Bootstrap component library and surfaces backend data via several endpoint (ep) API services.

 ### Assumptions

 * You have created a Google Cloud SQL database called `prodDb`
 * You have created a table in the `prodDb` database called `meetingRegistry`
-* You have installed the third-party Python libraries in the `lib` directory `pip install -t lib -r requirements.txt`

 ### Test and Deploy this App